Condensed From email

 According to a rumor, President Obama's trip to the East cost $200-million a day, necessitating an accompanying arsenal of 34 warships and an aircraft carrier --- or one-tenth of the U.S. Navy's total fleet.

 The rumor further stated that the President's delegation would total 3,000 people, necessitating renting 870 five-star rooms in the Taj Mahal Palace Hotel.

 Instantly, Rush Limbaugh, Michael Savage, Glen Beck and other right-wing pundits repeated elements of this account on their radio shows.

 Although the purpose of the trip was both diplomatic and to create jobs in the United States, it was referred to by some pundits as "a $200-million dollar a day Presidential vacation."

 When asked in a broadcast where Republicans would cut the budget, Michele Bachmann of Minnesota, a Republican and Tea Party favorite, dodged the question and simply repeated the rumor.

-Although most of the pundit errors go unchallenged (and are thus believed by millions of voters in the United States), this one was so widely circulated and so wrong that it prompted an unusual attempt to set the record straight by Geoff Morrell, the Pentagon press secretary.
+Although most of the pundit errors go unchallenged (and are thus believed by millions of voters), this one was so widely circulated and so wrong that it prompted an unusual attempt to set the record straight by Geoff Morrell, the Pentagon press secretary.
 Morrell went on record as saying,

 Only Anderson Cooper of CNN bothered to check the facts.
 He found that not only was the original source in India not cited, but no one had bothered to verify these rumored "facts" before repeating them to millions of listeners.